505 (song): Reception

 "505" received mainly positive reviews from critics.
 Marc Hogan of Pitchfork referred to it as "one of Turner's first proper love songs" stating further, "the closing '505', [sic] draped with an apparent Ennio Morricone organ sample, poignantly if none too adventurously describes Turner's longing to get back to a hotel room where his lover awaits".

 In an article revisiting the track, Harry Fortuna of The Edge praises Turner's maturity in the song's lyrics, commenting "lyrically, Turner is at his poetic best, as he makes his pilgrimage back to his awaiting lover in hotel room 505, he displays his tendency for the explicit as he croons over the lines 'I'm always just about to go and spoil the surprise / Take my hands off of your eyes too soon.
 "The song is way before its time", he further states, "evoking a romanticism and air of class that can be seen in much larger volumes in 2013's AM, contrasted with the rustic authenticity that harks back to the band's roots that are grounded in the nightclubs of Sheffield.
 '505' epitomises everything about the band".

 Alexis Petridis of The Guardian states the track "discusses how touring plays havoc with one's love life ...
 It's so heartfelt and riven with insecurity that it transcends the dreary genre to which it should by rights belong, that of songs in which rock stars complain about being rock stars.
 That stuff this mature and thoughtful was written by someone barely 21 years old genuinely gives you pause for thought".
 In another article ranking all the band's songs, Petridis ranks "505" at number three, stating "the belated progress of 505 from overlooked album track to one of Arctic Monkeys' biggest songs... is fascinating.
 TikTok clearly played a role, but so did the sheer quality of the song: over chords borrowed from Ennio Morricone, it deals in beautifully understated melancholy".

 In 2023, Rolling Stone and Paste ranked the song number five and number six, respectively, on their lists of the greatest Arctic Monkeys songs.
 The song was voted number four on the 2023 edition of Radio X's annual "Best British Song of All Time" poll.

 Cover versions

 American singer Nessa Barrett released a dream pop cover of "505" as part of the extended version of her debut album Young Forever.
+The first verse of Dua Lipa's "Hotter than Hell", references the song where Lipa sings "you probably still adore me with my hands around your neck."

 British singer Louis Tomlinson covered "505" during the opening night of his sophomore tour "Faith in the Future" at the Mohegan Sun Arena in Uncasville, Connecticut on 26 May 2023.
 He continued to cover the song at every show of his world tour.